anxingg/seatclient-comm-js/README.md

     npm install

-And run a server:
+And test :

-    node server.js
+    npm test

 That will spawn an http server at http://127.0.0.1:9999/ which will